 For example, doing some meditation before bed, taking a bath with some lavender or other soothing essential oils, and even putting on some white noise can make a world of difference.
 Add a weighted blanket and — voila! — a great night’s sleep is yours!

-How to choose the perfect weighted blanket for you
+How to choose the best weighted blanket for you

 When choosing a weighted blanket for you or a loved one, you should keep a few things in mind to make sure that the blanket you get is the perfect one.